SeedlingsBabylab/idslabel/README.md

 This application depends on FFmpeg, PortAudio and PyAudio.

 #### ffmpeg
 To install the ffmpeg binary, download from [here](https://www.ffmpeg.org/download.html).
 OS specific binaries are under the "Get the packages" section.
-The binary should be put somewhere on your $PATH, like /usr/local/bin (on Linux/OS X).
+The binary should be put in the same directory as the idslabel.py file.

 #### portaudio
 To install PortAudio, the easiest way is to use your operating system's package manager.